cesarwbr/react-input-emoji/README.md

 ## About

-ReactEmojiInput provides a simple way to have an input element with emoji picker support.
+InputEmoji provides a simple way to have an input element with emoji picker support.
 Click the picker button next to the input field and select an emoji from the popup window.
 Done!

 ## Install